nuejs/nue/packages/nuejs.org/docs/index.md

 }
 ```

+Over the years CSS has evolved from static styling utility to an immensely powerful UX development language.
+Things like tooltips, dialogs, sliders, and popups no longer require JavaScript and are best implemented with CSS.

+CSS offers better hardware acceleration than JavaScript and a simpler, more standards-based programming model.
+Even the more advanced stuff from libraries like **Framer Motion** can be [implemented with modern CSS](//motion.dev/blog/do-you-still-need-framer-motion).

-For more advanced reactivity you can [progressively enhance](reactivity.html) the experience with JavaScript.
-Depending on your need you can choose the best technology for the job: reactive island, isomorphic component, Web Component, or vanilla JavaScript.
+Sometimes CSS is even even more powerful, when supported with a small amount JavaScript.
+Depending on your need you can [choose the best technology](reactivity.html) for the job: reactive island, isomorphic component, Web Component, or vanilla JavaScript.